Need To Know

 A torch – the partially lit walk back to your villa at night can be tricky after few tequilas.

-Up to two under-12s can stay free in their parents’ room – cots and extra beds are available free; babysitting can be provided with 24 hours’ notice.
+Up to two under-12s can stay free in their parents’ room – cribs and extra beds are available free; babysitting can be provided with 24 hours’ notice.
 The extra guest charge for children over 12 or adults is $50.

 Hacienda Uayamon uses waste water to irrigate its gardens, grows its own fruit and vegetables and its owners are behind the World Haciendas Foundation, which supports henequen rope-making communities in the Mexican southeast.